ViCA: Efficient Multimodal LLMs with Vision-Only Cross-Attention: Introduction

 Importantly, ViCA introduces an asymmetric attention structure: queries originate exclusively from text tokens, while keys and values come from both text and visual tokens.
-This aligns naturally with FlashAttention, which natively supports short-query–long-key/value attention by setting the causal mask to the bottom-right corner of the attention matrix~\cite{dao2024flashattention}.
-As a result, FlashAttention kernels can be applied efficiently without the need to construct full attention maps or trigger kernel behavior degradation as in pruning-based methods.
-In practice, this reduces end-to-end latency to a level \emph{close to that of the original text-only Transformer}, meaning that incorporating visual information incurs \emph{near-zero} additional runtime overhead, a regime that prior MLLM acceleration methods have not achieved.
-Finally, ViCA is orthogonal to existing token-dropping techniques and can be combined with them for further efficiency gains.
-For example, by directly integrating PDrop~\cite{xing2025pyramid_drop} in a training-free manner, we further reduce visual computation to 2\% of the original architecture with over 96\% performance maintenance.
+This structure is naturally compatible with FlashAttention\footnote{FlashAttention natively supports short-query--long-key/value causal attention by aligning the causal mask to the bottom-right corner of the attention matrix~\citep{dao2024flashattention}.
+Thus, ViCA can use standard FlashAttention kernels without materializing full attention maps or suffering from pruning-induced kernel/tiling degradation.} and avoids the dynamic selection and reordering overhead of token pruning, bringing multimodal prefill latency close to the text-only setting.
+Moreover, ViCA is orthogonal to token-dropping methods and can be combined with them for further efficiency gains.
 In summary, our main contributions are as follows:

-(1) \textbf{Architectural necessity analysis.} We show that visual token updates via self-attention and FFN are largely unnecessary in self-attention LVLMs, and that effective cross-modal interaction is confined to a small subset of layers.
+(1) \textbf{Architectural necessity analysis.} We show that visual-token updates via self-attention and FFNs are largely unnecessary in self-attention MLLMs, while effective cross-modal reads are concentrated in only a few layers.

 (2) \textbf{Minimal and efficient architecture.} Based on these insights, we propose ViCA (Vision-only Cross-Attention), which eliminates redundant computation and enables a fully regular, hardware-friendly inference pipeline.